waywardphilosopher/tainan/content/posts/banquet-stories.md

 ---
 title: A Banquet of Stories
 description: Sharing stories and experiences
 preview: Sharing stories and experiences
 date: 2024-01-04
 author: WindBones
 image: images/news/banquet.jpg
-tags: [Eng]
+tags:
+  - English
-categories: [Story]
+categories:
+  - Blog
 slug: banquet-stories
 ---
 Two days before Christmas, we wrapped up our project with a final lecture generously hosted by the StableNice Café here in Tainan.
 We drank tea, ate cake, talked about our work at Wind&Bones, shared some of the stories from the project, and talked about what we had learned over the ten days of our residency.